open-contracting/standard/docs/schema/reference.md

 ### Document

 Documents can be attached at a number of points within the standard: to planning, tenders, awards, contracts and implementation.
-Each document block can consist of multiple documents, classified using the [documentType](codelists.md#document-type) codelist.
+Each document object can consist of multiple documents, classified using the [documentType](codelists.md#document-type) codelist.

 Documents related to contracting (or planning) processes should be public by default.
 For more information, see the Open Contracting Partnership's report [Mythbusting Confidentiality in Public Contracting](https://www.open-contracting.org/resources/mythbusting-confidentiality-public-contracting/) and the Center for Global Development's [Principles on Commercial Transparency in Public Contracts](https://www.cgdev.org/publication/principles-commercial-transparency-public-contracts).